MDRasheedMoshin/html-portfolio/README.md

 # html-portfolio
-This is my first project and it is a portfolio which is written in completely HTML.
+This is my first project and it is a portfolio that is written completely in HTML.
 New changes will be coming.